UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

     - **Network and Station Information:**

-        - ```network```: Specifies the network code, which represents the seismological network you want data from.
+        - ```network```:  Use this parameter to specify the network code, representing the seismological network you are interested in.
         - ```station```: Defines the station code, which identifies a specific seismic station.
         - ```location```: Specifies the location code, typically a two-character code representing the location of the instrument at the station.
       - ```channel```: Specifies the channel code, which identifies a specific data channel (e.g., "BHZ" for a broadband horizontal component).